Coconut Cinnamon Flan Recipe. Gluten-Free Friendly

+Flan is the Sunday treat of my childhood.
+My mother made the greatest flan and was my inspiration for this version.
 I tinkered with a dessert that would be a nutritionally … hmm not exactly lean, but much more affordable and no less delicious version of creme brulee or creme caramel.
 The Latin Flan to the rescue!
-We grew up eating it: it is unpretentious and closely related to its rich high-maintenance creamy egg-yolk-y cousins, but gets a little help for the perfect emulsion from a little flour, which means, less eggs and less cream.
+We grew up eating flan: it is unpretentious and closely related to its rich high-maintenance creamy egg-yolk-y cousins, but gets a little help for the perfect emulsion from a little flour, which means, less eggs and less cream.
 I make it Dairy-Free and serve it anytime.
 Cinnamon, rum and coconut milk: You just can’t miss!
 It takes a minute to prepare, then comes the fun part, which also takes a minute: Blow torch the tops of the finished flan to give it that glass-like crust that shatters deliciously when you dig your spoon into it.
 Pastry blow torches are much more innocent than they sound, and are easy to find at houseware stores.

 You will create a sensation with this dessert, whether you make it a large one or a few individual ones.